HOW TO USE YOUR ESSENTIAL OILS

 APPLYING ESSENTIAL OILS TO THE SKIN

-You can add essential oils to various products to apply them to the skin - whether you want to scent your skincare cream, create a relaxing massage oil, or add some essential oils to a balm or carrier oil to apply topically for therapeutic reasons.
+You can add essential oils to various products to apply them to the skin - whether to scent your skincare cream, hair product or liquid soap, to create a relaxing massage oil, or add some essential oils to a balm or carrier oil to apply topically for therapeutic reasons.

 Whichever method you're looking at, you need to dilute your essential oils first or you may experience sensitisation.
 Use this table to easily calculate how much oil is safe to use: generally 3% is the maximum amount of essential oil you'd use to apply oils to areas on your body, however as the skin on your face is more delicate, it's recommended that you only use 1% maximum essential oil when applying around your facial area.
 Use less for children - see our OILS 4 KIDS Learn More page for complete instructions.